jpcsp/jpcsp/README.txt

 - Media Engine:
 NOTE: Currently, only supported in 32-bit Windows.
-The "Media Engine" can be enabled under "Options" > "Configuration" > "Misc".
+The "Media Engine" can be enabled under "Options" > "Configuration" > "Media".
-You also need to unpack a folder called ffmpeg-natives.7z located under lib > windows-x86.
-This allows JPCSP to use the FFMPEG's wrapper Xuggler to decode and playback ingame videos (instead of faked MPEG data) and audio (ATRAC3 only, ATRAC3+ is not supported yet).
+This allows JPCSP to use the FFMPEG's wrapper Xuggler to decode and playback ingame videos (instead of faked MPEG data) and audio (ATRAC3 only).
+The playback of ATRAC3+ audio is only available when the configuration option "Decode audio files with SonicStage" is enabled
+(under "Options" > "Configuration" > "Media") and when SonicStage is installed on your computer.
+SonicStage (http://en.wikipedia.org/wiki/Sonicstage) is not provided by Jpcsp and must be installed separately.
+The playback of monaural ATRAC3+ audio has been reported to not work.
+Mono ATRAC3+ cannot be decoded by SonicStage, this is a restriction of this product.

 - Debug Tools (under "Debug" > "Tools"):